phydrus/pyet_joss/paper.md

 allow the user to choose between one or a maximum of three evaporation methods, e.g. `evaporation` (https://github.com/openmeteo/evaporation),`PyETo` (https://github.com/woodcrafty/PyETo), `RefET` (https://github.com/WSWUP/RefET).
-A package that includes a number of evaporation methods is already available in the R community [@Danlu2016r]. `PyEt` will therefore aim to provide similar contributions to the Python community. `PyEt` also includes simple evaporation methods that require fewer input data than the commonly used Penman-Monteith method (see table 1).
+A package that includes a number of evaporation methods is already available in the R community by @Danlu2016r. `PyEt` therefore aims to provide similar contributions to the Python community. `PyEt` also includes simple evaporation methods that require fewer input data than the commonly used Penman-Monteith method (see table below).
 Thus, `PyEt` can be of great importance in regions with sparsely distributed networks of measurement stations or climate change studies, where observations/predictions of wind velocity and humidity are often not available.
-The importance of simple evaporation models and their efficiency in rainfall-runoff models is thoroughly  in [@OUDIN2005290].
+The importance of simple evaporation models and their efficiency in rainfall-runoff models is thoroughly discussed in @OUDIN2005290.
 In this paper, the term `evaporation` refers to the total evaporation from land, comprising of transpiration (evaporation of water from inside the leaves), evaporation from bare soils and interception loss (evaporation of intercepted precipitation) [@miralles2020].

 Table 1: PET, surface and aerodynamic resistance methods included in `PyEt`.
 T, Temperature; U, Wind Speed; D, Radiation; RH, Relative Humidity; $h_{crop}$, crop height; LAI, Leaf area index; $[CO_2]$ - atmospheric
 $CO_2$ concentration.
-Adapted from [@OUDIN2005290].
+Adapted from @OUDIN2005290.

 | Method            | Data needed     | PyEt Method       | Reference                     |
 |-------------------|-----------------|-------------------|-------------------------------|